Elaboration Likelihood Model of Persuasion: Examples & Definition

-Elaboration Likelihood Model: this article provides a practical explanation of the Elaboration Likelihood Model in Psychology (ELM) by Richard Petty and John Cacioppo.
+Elaboration Likelihood Model of Persuasion: this article provides a practical explanation of the Elaboration Likelihood Model of Persuasion (ELM) in Psychology by Richard Petty and John Cacioppo.
+It covers what ELM is, what the role of persuasion is and what the route to persuasion is.
+It concludes with an Elaboration Likelihood Model example.
 After reading, you’ll understand the basics of this powerful communication and psychology tool.

 The Elaboration Likelihood Model (ELM) of persuasion is a dual process theory that describes the change of attitudes and behaviour.